 Prices are already on the rise.
 On April 16, bike brand Specialized that it will add a 10 percent surcharge for the new Turbo Levo 4 e-bike starting on May 1.
 On April 17, saying it was also raising prices.

-Missy Park, the founder of women’s activewear brand Title Nine, broke down the math in a recent using a $100 pair of elasticated pants as an example.
+Missy Park, the founder of women鈥檚 activewear brand Title Nine, broke down the math in an April 12 using a $100 pair of elasticated pants as an example.
 Before tariffs, the business made $2 in net profit on each pair.
 After the latest round of tariffs, the business now owes $20 to the government on each pair sold.

-“You get the same pair of pants,” Park says in the video.
-“Right now, we really don’t know if the prices are going to go up.
-But one thing you can count on is that we’re scrambling to make the math work for you, and for us, and for our whole community of suppliers.”
+鈥淵ou get the same pair of pants,鈥 Park says in the video. 鈥淩ight now, we really don鈥檛 know if the prices are going to go up.
+But one thing you can count on is that we鈥檙e scrambling to make the math work for you, and for us, and for our whole community of suppliers.鈥

 Abel is in the same boat.
-She’s still uncertain when and by how much Wild Rye’s prices will increase. 鈥淭here is no world in which we can afford to stay in business and not raise prices,鈥 she said.
+When 国产吃瓜黑料 spoke to her in September, she said some items will see no cost increase while others will rise by as much as 30 percent.聽 On average, Wild Rye products will increase in cost by 鈥渁 little under 10 percent,鈥 she said. 鈥淭here is no world in which we can afford to stay in business and not raise prices,鈥 she said back in April.

-鈥淚f you鈥檙e managing a business here, the amount of uncertainty is just soul-crushing,鈥 Comerford said. 鈥淚t has paralyzed the industry.鈥
+鈥淚f you鈥檙e managing a business here, the amount of uncertainty is just soul-crushing,鈥 Comerford said in April. 鈥淚t has paralyzed the industry.鈥

 As of right now, Gloria Hwang, founder and CEO of helmet maker Thousand, told factory partners to hold off making two entirely new products: a helmet and a bike lock.
 She says they鈥檝e rarely raised prices in their decade in business but have few options at the current tariff rate, which, for Thousand, ranges between 30 percent and 60 percent.